-- Smash the cucumber with something sturdy like a rolling pin.
+- Smash the cucumber with something sturdy like a heavy glass cup or rolling pin.
 Crush/break it slightly, but not too much.
-This helps the cucumber absorb more flavour.

-- Roughly cut the cucumber into bitesize chunks.
+- Roughly cut the cucumber into bitesize pieces.

-- Place the cucumber in a ziplock back with your cut ginger and chilli, then add 1 tsp salt, 2 tbsp sugar, 1 tsp rice vinegar, 1 tsp soy sauce and 1 tsp sesame oil.
+- Place the cucumber in a sealable bag with the ginger and chili, then add the 1 tsp sea salt, 2 tbsp sugar, 1 tsp rice vinegar, 1 tsp soy sauce and 1 tsp sesame oil.

 - Massage the ingredients into the cucumber to evenly distribute them.

 - Marinate in the refrigerator for at least one hour.
-(Best taste is after 1 day.)
+(For best results, overnight.)